ersinersoy/db-refactoring-analyzer/README.md

  # About Repository

- This repository is created to share source codes of Effort Estimation for Architectural Refactoring of Data Tier Software study
+ This repository is created to share source codes of study, Effort Estimation for Architectural Refactoring of Data Tier Software.

  # Build Instructions